Nattawut30/Relational-Database-Design-MySQL/README.md

 ## Overview

-- Patient Care Workflows: Tracks patient admissions, appointments, treatments, and medical histories in real-time to reduce wait times and improve care coordination.
-- Resource Allocation: Manages doctors, nurses, equipment, and room assignments to maximize utilization and minimize operational bottlenecks.
-- Financial Operations: Monitors billing, insurance claims, and payment processing to reduce revenue leakage and improve cash flow.

-**Why It Matters:** Hospitals struggle with fragmented data systems that lead to scheduling conflicts, unused resources, and billing errors costing millions annually.
+Hospitals struggle with fragmented data systems that lead to scheduling conflicts, unused resources, and billing errors costing millions annually.
 I hope this database acts as a centralized backbone example, giving administrators clear visibility into operations so they can make better decisions that directly impact outcomes.

 ## Database Architecture